weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (b) Construct a functionf such that the above limit exists, although it fails to exist with | f} in place off.
-8. Suppose f€ & on [a, b] for every b>a where a is fixed.
+8. Suppose f \in  & on [a, b] for every b>a where a is fixed.
 Define

 Ed b
 [ f(x) dx = lim | FQ) dx